 There is a button on top of the unit that allows you to switch between the individual modes.
 I chose Celsius, and it worked perfectly without any issue.

 The indoor temperature reading was quite accurate.
-I compared the readings with another indoor thermometer, and the difference between both thermometer was less than one degree celsius.
+I compared the readings with another indoor thermometer, and the difference between both thermometers was less than one-degree celsius.
 It was a reasonable temperature variance for a residential thermometer.

 Outdoor Temperature With Wireless Sensor

-The outdoor temperature reading gets it feeds from the outdoor sensor.
+The outdoor temperature reading gets its feed from the outdoor sensor.
 I received a single wireless sensor that required two AA batteries (batteries not included).
 You can connect up to 3 different sensors to pair with the same base unit.

 You could pair the outdoor remote sensor with a base unit by pressing the button under the cover of the remote sensor.
 When the unit is paired, it shows the animation of the RF antenna symbol.